smcin1410/shoofhowlz/DEVELOPMENT.md

 - Added professional empty state with helpful guidance
 - Fixed localStorage key consistency bug (`savedDrafts` vs `saved-drafts`)

+### **Step 18.4: Dynamic Draft Order Generation & Announcement System**
+**Status: Complete** [x]

+**Features Implemented:**
+- [x] **Draft Order Generation**: Commissioner-only button to randomly generate the draft order.
+- [x] **Server-Side Logic**: Implemented shuffle algorithm on the server for randomization.
+- [x] **Draft Order Announcement**: Created a new `DraftOrderAnnouncement.jsx` component to display the generated order.
+- [x] **Carousel Animation**: Engaging carousel-style animation to reveal the draft order pick-by-pick.
+- [x] **Real-time Event**: New `draft-order-generated` Socket.IO event to trigger the announcement on all clients.

+**Implementation Details:**
+- Added "Generate Draft Order" button to `Lobby.jsx`, visible only to users with the 'commissioner' role.
+- Created `generate-draft-order` event handler in `server/index.js` to shuffle teams and generate snake draft order.
+- Created `DraftOrderAnnouncement.jsx` component with CSS animations for a timed reveal.
+- Integrated the announcement component into `App.jsx` with state management to control its visibility.
+- The server now emits the `draft-order-generated` event to all clients after the order is created.

 ### **Technical Architecture Enhancements:**

 #### **Server-Side Improvements:**